IRFM/thermavip/docs/core.md

 -	Adding/retrieving data from VipInput/VipOutput/VipProperty objects, like `inputAt(0)->setData(my_data)`, `clearInputBuffers()`...
 -	Calls to `setEnabled()`, `isEnabled()`, `setVisible()`, `isVisible()`
 -	Calls to `update()` and `reset()`

+### IO devices

+Source processings (defining only outputs) and leaf ones (defining only inputs) are called IO devices, and should (most of the time) inherit `VipIODevice`.

+`VipIODevice` is a special kind of `VipProcessingObject` providing additional functionalities to handle the generation of data (for instance from a video file).

+VipIODevice provides both a common implementation and an abstract interface for devices that support reading and writing of VipAnyData.
+VipIODevice is abstract and can not be instantiated, but it is common to use the interface it defines to provide device-independent I/O features.

+A VipIODevice can be of 3 types:
+- `VipIODevice::Temporal`: it defines a start and end time, a time window and might have a notion of position.
+A Temporal devices support both input and output operations.
+- `VipIODevice::Sequential`: input data are generated sequentially.
+It does not have a notion of time window or position.
+Sequential devices only support input operations.
+They are usually suited for streaming operations.
+- `VipIODevice::Resource`: the device holds one unique data.
+It does not have a notion of time and position at all.
+Resource devices are suited for non temporal data, like for instance an image file on the drive.

+A read-only VipIODevice should defines one or more outputs.
+A write-only VipIODevice should defines one or more inputs.

+To open a VipIODevice, you should usually follow these steps:
+- Set all necessary parameters
+- Set the path using VipIODevice::setPath() (for instance for file based devices) or set the QIODevice (`VipIODevice::setDevice()`)
+- Call VipIODevice::open() with the right open mode (usually `VipIODevice::ReadOnly` or `VipIODevice::WriteOnly`).

+If the VipIODevice is intended to work on files, you should call `VipIODevice::setPath()` or `VipIODevice::setDevice()` prior to open the VipIODevice.
+If using `VipIODevice::setPath()`, the `VipIODevice::open()` override should call `VipIODevice::createDevice()` to build a suitable QIODevice based on the set `VipMapFileSystemPtr` object (if any).

+WriteOnly devices behave like VipProcessingObject: you should reimplement the `VipProcessingObject::apply()` function and call `VipProcessingObject::update()` to write the data (for non Asynchronous processing, otherwise the update() function is called automatically).

+ReadOnly, Temporal or Resource devices don't care about the apply() function (that's why an empty implementation of apply() is provided) and must reimplement VipIODevice::readData() instead.
+Sequential devices do not need to reimplement any of these functions.
+Instead, they must reimplement VipIODevice::enableStreaming() to start/stop sending output data.

+### Processing pool

+A processing pool (class `VipProcessingPool`) is VipIODevice without any inputs nor outputs, and is used to control the simultaneous playing of several VipIODevice objects.

+VipProcessingPool should be the parent object of read only VipIODevice objects.
+VipProcessingPool itself is a VipIODevice which type (Temporal, Sequential or Resource) depends on its children VipIODevice.
+The time window of a VipProcessingPool is the union of its children time windows.

+Calling `VipProcessingPool::nextTime()`, `VipProcessingPool::previousTime()` or `VipProcessingPool::closestTime()` will return the required time taking into account all read-only opened child devices.

+Calling `VipProcessingPool::read()` will read the data at given time for all read-only opened child devices.

+Disabled children VipIODevice objects are excluded from the time related functions of VipProcessingPool.

+#### Archiving

+If you wish to save/restore the state of a full processing pipeline, you should store it inside a VipProcessingPool object by setting all VipProcessingObject's parents to the pool.

+When archiving the VipProcessingPool, all its children will be archived as well, including their connection status and all their properties.

+VipProcessingPool ensures that all children VipProcessingObject have a unique name, which is mandatory for archiving.
+That's why in Thermavip all processing pipelines are manipulated through a VipProcessingPool object.

 ### Examples